Aetheron402/aetheron-frontend/README.md

 All operational logic exists in a **private backend** and is not exposed here.

 This repository is safe for public visibility.

 ---

+## Documentation (Docs V2)

+The frontend includes a public **Learn / Litepaper** section (Docs V2) that provides a technical overview of the Aetheron protocol.

+It covers:

+- X402 payment flow and execution model
+- Component architecture and constraints
+- On-chain verification and provenance
+- Pseudocode examples and protocol behavior
+- Wallet usage and $AETH utility

+The documentation is informational only and does not expose backend logic.

+---